Subaru-PFS/doc/development-management/ticketing-jira.rst

-These two software modules are quite small and well isolated from other part of instrument control software modules, and also their external interfaces are possible to be kept simple, such that detector readout control software for H4RG accepts required expsure time to output FITS images using optimized electronics control configuration without customization, and MLP1 interface requires outputs from AG cameras, which are error values from spot measurement and raw image file, without any interaction back from MLP1 interface to other instrument control part including AG camera control software.
-Although some of coordinations on interactions and/or interfaces among software components would be affected by detailed design of two modules, but items/areas to be affected (directly) is quite small fraction compared to the entire PFS instrument control software, and also we assume that we can define clear boundary and
+These two software modules are quite small and well isolated from other part of instrument control software modules, and also their external interfaces are possible to be kept simple, such that detector readout control software for H4RG accepts required exposure time to output FITS images using optimized electronics control configuration without customization, and MLP1 interface requires outputs from AG cameras, which are error values from spot measurement and raw image file, without any interaction back from MLP1 interface to other instrument control part including AG camera control software.
+Although some of coordination on interactions and/or interfaces among software components would be affected by detailed design of two modules, but items/areas to be affected (directly) is quite small fraction compared to the entire PFS instrument control software, and also we assume that we can define clear boundary and